Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

    | packagegroup-petalinux-vitis-acceleration-essential | opencl-headers</br>packagegroup-petalinux-opencv</br>packagegroup-petalinux-x11 | These three packages are graph display related library                                                                      |
    | packagegroup-petalinux-vitis-acceleration-essential | gdb</br>valgrind                                                                | debug related tools                                                                                                         |

-   Please follow the steps below to enable the package group for Vitis acceleration flow.
+   Follow the steps below to enable the package group for Vitis acceleration flow.

    - Run `petalinux-config -c rootfs`
    - Go to **Petalinux Package Groups** -> **packagegroup-petalinux-vitis-acceleration-essential** and enable **packagegroup-petalinux-vitis-acceleration-essential**.
-Please also enable **packagegroup-petalinux-vitis-acceleration-essential-dev** which will enable the sysroot support.
+Also enable **packagegroup-petalinux-vitis-acceleration-essential-dev** that enables the sysroot support.

    ![petalinux_rootfs.png](images/petalinux_rootfs.png)

 2. Enable OpenSSH and disable dropbear (optional)

    Dropbear is the default SSH tool in Vitis Base Embedded Platform.
-If OpenSSH is used to replace Dropbear, the system could achieve 4x times faster data transmission speed over ssh (tested on 1Gbps Ethernet environment).
-Since Vitis-AI applications may use remote display feature to show machine learning results, using OpenSSH can improve the display experience.*
+If OpenSSH is used to replace Dropbear, the system could achieve four times faster data transmission speed over ssh (tested on 1Gbps Ethernet environment).
+Since Vitis-AI applications may use remote display feature to show machine learning results, using OpenSSH can improve the display experience.

-   - Still in the RootFS configuration window, go to root directory by select **Exit** once.
+   - In the RootFS configuration window, go to the root directory by selecting  **Exit** once.
    - Go to **Image Features**.
    - Disable **ssh-server-dropbear** and enable **ssh-server-openssh** and click Exit.

    ![ssh_settings.png](images/ssh_settings.png)

    - Go to **Filesystem Packages-> misc->packagegroup-core-ssh-dropbear** and disable **packagegroup-core-ssh-dropbear**.
-   - Go to **Filesystem Packages** level by Exit twice.
+   - Go to **Filesystem Packages** level by clicking **Exit** twice.
    - Go to **console  -> network -> openssh** and enable **openssh**, **openssh-sftp-server**, **openssh-sshd**, **openssh-scp**.
-   - Go to root level by **Exit** four times.
+   - Go to root level by clicking on **Exit** four times.

 3. Enable Package Management

    Package management feature can allow the board to install and upgrade software packages on the fly.

-   - In rootfs config go to **Image Features** and enable **package-management** and **debug_tweaks** option
+   - In rootfs config, go to **Image Features** and enable **package-management** and **debug_tweaks** option.
-   - Click **OK**, **Exit** twice and select **Yes** to save the changes.
+   - Click on **OK**, **Exit** twice and select **Yes** to save the changes.

-4. Disable CPU IDLE in kernel config (Recommended during debugging).
+4. Disable CPU IDLE in kernel config (recommended during debugging).

-   CPU IDLE would cause processors get into IDLE state (WFI) when the processor is not in use.
-When JTAG is connected, the hardware server on host machine talks to the processor regularly.
+   CPU IDLE can cause processors get into IDLE state (WFI) when the processor is not in use.
+When JTAG is connected, the hardware server on the host machine talks to the processor regularly.
 If it talks to a processor in IDLE status, the system will hang because of incomplete AXI transactions.
-So it is recommended to disable the CPU IDLE feature during project development phase.
-It can be re-enabled after the design has completed to save power in final products.
+Hence, it is recommended to disable the CPU IDLE feature during project development phase.
+It can be re-enabled after the design is completed to save power in the final products.

    - Launch kernel config: `petalinux-config -c kernel`
    - Ensure the following items are **TURNED OFF** by entering 'n' in the [ ] menu selection: